 Watering mistakes to avoid

-- Not watering beyond the dripline: As mentioned earlier, most tree roots grow well beyond the canopy.
-To ensure that your trees receive adequate hydration, it’s important to water beyond the dripline, where the water will reach the tree’s root system.
+- Neglecting to water beyond the dripline: As previously stated, tree roots often extend well past the canopy.
+To ensure your trees receive adequate hydration, it’s essential to water beyond the dripline, reaching the tree’s root system.

-- Avoid Saline Water: Saline water can be harmful to trees, especially during drought conditions Avoid using saline water for irrigation, as it can cause drought stress and increase the risk of disease and death.
+- Utilizing saline water: Saline water can harm trees, particularly in drought conditions.
+Refrain from using saline water for irrigation, as it can exacerbate drought stress and elevate the risk of diseases and tree mortality.

 Mulching to Retain Moisture and Reduce Evaporation